hakdogan/jenkins-pipeline/README.md

 ```

 ## GitHub configuration
 We'll define a service on Github to call the ``Jenkins Github`` webhook because we want to trigger the pipeline we will define whenever a push is made to our repository.
-To do this go to **Settings -> integrations & Services.** The ``Jenkins Github plugin`` should be shown on the list of available services as below.
+To do this go to _Settings -> integrations & Services_.
+The ``Jenkins Github plugin`` should be shown on the list of available services as below.

 ![](images/001.png)